 The last thing I would say is you absolutely have to have your nutrition strategy dialled.
-You might be able to ‘get away with’ pretty ridiculous nutrition at the marathon distance and even an IRONMAN, except when the races are really hot - that's when you pay the bigger penalty for having your nutrition screwed up.
+You might be able to ‘get away with’ pretty ridiculous nutrition at the marathon distance, except when the races are really hot - that's when you pay the bigger penalty for having your nutrition screwed up.

 But in ultras, you’ll always pay the penalty for screwing up your hydration and nutrition.

 So, you absolutely have to have that piece of the puzzle wired.
 And it has to be an intentional part of your training build-up going into your event because it's just so critically important.
 There's no way that you can get away with a bad nutrition strategy for an ultra and expect to be successful.

 One point worth flagging is to make sure you know what your sustainable rate of calorie intake is.
 A big mistake which I talk about with nutrition experts all of the time is that the 90 grams of carb per hour 'dogma' that you see recommended for an IRONMAN Triathlon and other endurance events, is not necessary for almost everybody in ultrarunning.

 There's this blanket recommendation that you should be taking in 90 grams of carbohydrate an hour for any endurance event lasting over two hours or four hours (depending on who's giving the recommendation).
 But we very, very rarely see that in the field.

 There might be five people on the planet that require that much carbohydrate intake in an ultra-marathon setting.